 The Board of Education requires its school administrators to implement procedures that ensure both the appropriate consequences and remedial responses for students who commit one or more acts of harassment, intimidation, or bullying, consistent with the Code of Student Conduct, and the consequences and remedial responses for staff members who commit one or more acts of harassment, intimidation, or bullying.
-The following factors, at a minimum, shall be given full consideration by school administrators in the implementation of appropriate consequences and remedial measures for each act of harassment, intimidation, or bullying by students pupils.
-Appropriate consequences and remedial actions are those that are graded according to the severity of the offense(s), consider the developmental ages of the student pupil offenders and students pupils histories of inappropriate behaviors, per the Code of Student Pupil Conduct and N.J.A.C.
-6A:16-7.
+The following factors, at a minimum, shall be given full consideration by the school administrators in the implementation of appropriate consequences and remedial measures for each act of harassment, intimidation, or bullying by students.